gervaso/esphome-altherma/README.md

 Contributions are welcome!
 In particular:

-- **Sensor mappings for other Altherma models** — add a new file under `confs/` with the register definitions for your unit
+- **Sensor mappings for other Altherma models** - add a new file under `confs/` with the register definitions for your unit
-- **Bug reports and fixes** — open an issue or pull request
+- **Bug reports and fixes** - open an issue or pull request
-- **Documentation improvements** — especially wiring guides for additional boards

 If you have a successful install with a model not listed above, please share it in the [Discussions](https://github.com/jjohnsen/esphome-altherma/discussions).